 1.21.2020

-This week at the Fabian Garcia ASC vineyard in Las Cruces the access tubes are being installed into the cover cropped and bare soil 'control' plots of the Malbec block.
-Tim, one of our student workers uses a mallet and metal rod to drive the fiberglass tube into the 100-centimeter deep hole made by an auger.
+fiberglass tube into the 100-centimeter deep hole made by an auger.
 A consistent and tight (no air spaces or gaps) soil to tube contact installation is critical.
-Once installed, these tubes will accommodate a banded probe, frequency domain reflectometry (FDR) probe that can detect soil volumetric water content at 6 different depths.
-These moisture readings will help researchers (us) better understand the relationship between different vineyard cover crops and soil moisture throughout the seasons, and how any differences in soil moisture affect vine performance.
+Once installed, these tubes will accommodate a banded probe, frequency domain reflectometry (FDR) probe that can detect soil volumetric

-placed inside of the tube and then driven to depth with
+Installation of access tube with aluminum rod that is placed inside of the tube and then driven to depth with mallet to place the tube at the correct depth. |

-Components used to install the 'access' tubes
+Components used to install the 'access' tubes |

 1.17.2020